by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 If you’re thinking about buying a particular product, make sure to do a little research before you buy it.
 Reviews can give you insights into products that you normally would have to purchase to find out.
 I’ve also learned a great deal of valuable information from the people who work at my local hydroponic stores.
 In fact, my first real setup was almost entirely comprised of suggestions from knowledgeable growers in my local hydro stores.
 They saved me the time of trying out products that could have potentially disappointed me, and instead helped me get gear so good I can’t leave it behind!

 Don’t have anyone to ask in person?
-Learn what you need to start growing cannabis indoors.
-Or check out our forum!

-What were some mistakes you made as a new grower?
+What were some mistakes you made as a new cannabis grower?
 What information would you impart on new growers to help save them some time and make their grows better?
 Did I miss a big one?
 Let us know!

 Jump to…